LeoAlexandrov/Spherical/doc/AleSpherical.md

 ### TestSection extension method

-	public static double TestSection(this ICartesian cartesian, ICartesian vertex1, ICartesian vertex2)
+	public static double TestSection(this ICartesian cartesian, ICartesian V1, ICartesian V2)

-This method checks if a vector **cartesian** is between two vectors **vertex1** and **vertex2**.
-First, it builds a plane using **vertex1** and **vertex2**.
-Then it takes an angle between the vector **cartesian** and this plane and corrects it with PI/2 angle.
+This method checks if a vector **cartesian** is between two vectors **V1** and **V2**.
+First, it builds a plane using **V1** and **V2**.
+Then it takes an angle between the vector **cartesian** and this plane and corrects it with π/2 angle.
 The method returns this angle, its positive value indicates that **cartesian** is between the vectors, negative if not.
 The next step is to build another plane containing **cartesian** and perpendicular to the plane obtained in the first step.
-Finally, it checks positions of **vertex1** and **vertex2** relative to this plane.
+Finally, it checks positions of **V1** and **V2** relative to this plane.
 If they are on the opposite sides, the result is positive.

 ![Test section](https://aleprojects.com/upload/images/test_section.jpg)

 This drawing demonstrates **TestSection** method.
 If to call C.TestSection(V1,V2) with C,V1,V2 as they drawn, it will return positive alpha angle indicating success.
 Alpha\*sphere_radius is a distance from the point C to the arc on the sphere.
-If C is out of the arc, method will return negative value of the angle.
+If C is out of the arc V1V2, method will return negative value of the angle.

 ### TestPolyline extension method

-	public static int TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, Func<ICartesian, ICartesian, ICartesian, double, double, bool> userTest, out double angleFromPolyline) public static PolylineTestResult TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, Func<ICartesian, ICartesian, ICartesian, double, double, bool> userTest, PolylineTestResult result)
+	public static int TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, PolylineSectionTest userTest, out double angleFromPolyline) public static PolylineTestResult TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, PolylineSectionTest userTest, PolylineTestResult result)

 This method works in a similar way as **TestSection**.
 It applies **TestSection** to all sections of the polyline with some additional checks.
 First additional check is how far from the polyline the point can stand.
 The **tolerance** parameter is an angle in radians at the coordinates origin, it represents maximum distance as tolerance\*sphere_radius.
 Second optional check is the **userTest** delegate, if it is not null.
 If the task is only to check the position of a point relative to a polyline, no need to use delegate.
 If the task is to guide moving point along directional route polyline, then the delegate is required.